Steve Wiegenstein

 speakers bureau

-I'm very happy to be rejoining the Missouri Speakers Bureau, a joint project of the Missouri Humanities Council and the State Historical Society of Missouri.
+I'm very happy to be a part of the Missouri Speakers Bureau, a joint project of the Missouri Humanities Council and the State Historical Society of Missouri.
 Libraries and other nonprofit organizations have access to a wide range of speakers on Missouri-related topics.
 And if they're located in a rural area, defined as any county outside of St. Louis, Jackson, Greene, or Boone, the speakers are free!
 It's the bargain of the century.
 My topic this time around is "The Great Tornado of 1925."
-It's a talk that has grown out of my research for the fifth and final Daybreak novel, which will be coming out in 2026 (more about that later!)
+It's a talk that has grown out of my research for the fifth and final Daybreak novel, which will be coming out later this year.
 Here's a link to the Speakers Bureau webpage about my presentation.
 E-mail me if you're interested!
-Next up: Viburnum Branch of the Ozark Regional Library, 6 p.m., Thursday, October 9 Ste.
-Genevieve Museum Learning Center, 6 p.m., Wednesday, November 5..
+Next up: Ozark Regional Heritage Center in West Plains, February 24.

 FEELING HONORED